Vibration testing is not normally monitored on a routine basis but rather, captured during a site-wide survey of plant, equipment and activities.

 Vibration Assessment Surveys

-On commencement of the site or at the inception of vibration characterisation, one of our RED OHMS occupational hygienists will obtain registers of assets such as:
+On commencement of the site or at the inception of vibration characterisation, one of our OHMS occupational hygienists will obtain registers of assets such as:

 - heavy mobile equipment